Live, interactive debugging of your running PHP applications!

 complex arrays and objects.
 There is also an tab to evaluate arbitrary PHP expressions, letting you

 change the contents of variables, or call functions to further inspect the program’s state.

 When working with variables in the debugger display, you can bring up an inspector HUD to view the

 entire contents of the variable.
-This is great for long strings such as templates, queries, or POST
+This lets you quickly inspect the values of long strings, such as

 - PHP with the Xdebug extension and remote debugging enabled